antalike/MemOS-Docs/content/en/memos_cloud/features/basic/custom_tags.md

 *   **Automatic Tag Generation**: MemOS analyzes semantics when processing memories and automatically generates relevant tags for subsequent retrieval and filtering.

-*   **Custom Tags**: When adding messages, you can pass a set of custom tags via the `tags` field as a candidate tag set.
+*   **Custom Tags**: When adding messages, you can pass a set of custom tags through the `tags` field as a candidate tag set.

-*   **Semantic-based Matching**: MemOS judges the semantic similarity between the memory content and the tag list provided by the developer, selects matching tags, and writes them into the `tags` field of the memory along with the system-generated tags.
+*   **Semantic Matching**: MemOS will judge the semantic similarity between the memory content and the tag list provided by the developer, select matching tags from them, and write them into the `tags` field of the memory along with the system-generated tags.

-## 2. Usage Examples
+## 2. Usage Example

 :::note
-Tip
+Tip<br>
-*  Tag content should be concise while clearly distinguishing the meaning of different categories to facilitate identification and matching.
+*  Tag content should be concise while clearly distinguishing the meanings of different categories to facilitate identification and matching.

 *  Use a unified list under the same project dimension and do not replace it easily to ensure consistency in retrieval and filtering.
 :::